gitter-lab/pria-ams-enamine/preprocessing/README.md

 3. Remove NaNs.
 Some molecules from CDD had `SMSSF ID` present, but other entries like `CDD SMILES`, `Plate Name`, etc. missing.
 4. Define unique identifiers for each row to  `['SMSSF ID', 'Plate Name', 'Plate Well', 'Run Date', 'PriA-SSB AS % inhibition']`.
 Assert that there are no duplicates on the uniqueness columns.
 5. Add `rdkit SMILES` and fingerprints.
 Note salts are removed using rdkit [SaltRemover](https://www.rdkit.org/docs/source/rdkit.Chem.SaltRemover.html) and [Salts.txt](https://github.com/rdkit/rdkit/blob/master/Data/Salts.txt).
 6. Add `Molecule ID` and `Duplicate ID` placeholders.
 Group molecules that have the same `SMSSF ID` OR `rdkit SMILES` giving them the same `Molecule ID` and increasing `Duplicate ID`.
 7. Generate binary labels `PriA-SSB AS Activity` according to binarization rules section.
 8. Finally save the Master DF named: `master_df.csv.gz` containing `441,900` molecules.

 ## Binary Activity Rules
 Some molecules can have up to **four** % inhibition scores.
-The following rules define how to aggregate these scores:
+The following rules define how to aggregate these activity criteria:

 1. The median % inhibition value over all **primary** screens of the molecule is >= 35%.
-This is represented by the `Primary Filter` column where a 1 indicates that the compounds passes this filter and 0 otherwise.
+This is represented by the `Primary Filter` column, where a 1 indicates that the compound passes this filter and 0 otherwise.
 2. The median % inhibition value over all **retest/secondary** screens of the molecule is >= 35%.
-This is represented by the `Retest Filter` column where a 1 indicates that the compounds passes this filter and 0 otherwise.
+This is represented by the `Retest Filter` column, where a 1 indicates that the compound passes this filter and 0 otherwise.
 3. The molecule does not match a PAINS filter.
 Uses rdkit's [FilterCatalog](https://github.com/rdkit/rdkit/pull/536).
-This is represented by the `PAINS Filter` column where a 1 indicates that the compounds passes this filter (i.e. does not match a PAINS) and 0 otherwise.
+This is represented by the `PAINS Filter` column, where a 1 indicates that the compound **does not** match a PAINS and 0 otherwise.

+If all three of the above criteria are 1, then the compound is considered active.
-This is done for all molecules individually by grouping using the `Molecule ID`, then applying the above steps.
-Finally, note that this binary activity label is recorded to ALL entries of the molecule identified by `Molecule ID`.
+This is done for all molecules individually by grouping using the `Molecule ID` and then applying the above steps.
+Finally, note that this binary activity label is recorded to all entries of the molecule identified by `Molecule ID`.

 # Generating Training Dataframe
 The Master DF can have many % inhibition readings for a single molecule.
 The training dataframe will contain a single entry for each unique molecule identified by its `Molecule ID`.
 It is generated as follows:

 1. Read in the Master DF.
 2. Remove retests, leaving the primary screens.
 Recall that the binary activity is still recorded in the primary entries.